 Due to COVID-19 courses are being offered remotely.
 There are three different formats of learning.

-Synchronous learning happens in real time.
+Remote Synchronous learning happens in real time.
 The instructor and students interact in a virtual classroom on specific days and times.
 Requires students to have a microphone and video connection. (campus code on your schedule will show as RS)

-Asynchronous learning happens within a flexible time frame.
-The instructor provides course materials and assignments through an online environment and students have the ability to access and complete assignments within a designated time frame.
+Virtual (asychronous) learning happens within a flexible time frame.
+The instructor provides course materials and assignments through Blackboard or another online environment and students have the ability to access and complete assignments within a designated time frame.
 Students completing developmental reading/writing requirements should not register for virtual (asynchronous) classes. (campus code on your schedule will show as V)